Skip to main content

 Panama

-In Panama, there are 146,400 Venezuelan migrants, refugees, and asylum seekers.
-The economic effects of the COVID-19 pandemic and the slow economic recovery have had an impact on the livelihoods, basic needs, and access to health services of the Venezuelan population in the country.
+In Panama, there are projected to be 513,600 Venezuelan migrants, refugees, and asylum seekers in 2024.
+The slow economic environment has had an impact on the livelihoods, basic needs, and access to health services of the Venezuelan population in the country.

-In Panama, there are 146,400 Venezuelan migrants, refugees, and asylum seekers.
-The economic effects of the COVID-19 pandemic and the slow economic recovery have had an impact on the livelihoods, basic needs, and access to health services of the Venezuelan population in the country.
+In Panama, there are projected to be 513,600 Venezuelan migrants, refugees, and asylum seekers in 2024.
+The slow economic environment has had an impact on the livelihoods, basic needs, and access to health services of the Venezuelan population in the country.

 Latest updates on country situation